eth-brownie/brownie/docs/tests.rst

 Tests rely heavily on functions in the Brownie ``check`` module.
 You can read about them in the API :ref:`api_check` documentation.

 The test RPC is fully reset between running each script.
 Tests cannot access any state changes that occured from a previous test.

-.. note:: If you do not set a default gas limit in the configuration file, ``web3.eth.estimateGas`` is called to estimate.
-Transactions that would cause the EVM to revert will raise a VirtualMachineError during this estimation and so will not be broadcasted.
-You will not have access to any information about the failed transaction.

 As with scripts, every test should begin with ``from brownie import *``, in order to give access to the :ref:`api`.
 You can also import and execute scripts as a part of your setup process.